DariusTalpos/MAP-Final-Lab---Social-App/README.md

 4. Sending and viewing messages - by choosing a friend, the user can view the messages sent between the two and converse in real time.
 5. Log Out - by pressing the "Log out" button in the main menu, the user will log out of the application.

 This application was built using the Java programming language with the GUI being created by using JavaFX.
-The observer pattern is used in order to display conversation taking place in real time.
+The observer pattern is used in order to display the conversation taking place in real time.
 This application does not have any network features, everything is done locally.

 RO: Această aplicație este versiunea finală a temei primite în cadrul materiei "Metode Avansate de Programare" la Universitatea Babeș-Bolyai.